 The Bodhisatta was once a wealthy merchant.
 He and his younger brother went away on business and earned one thousand coins.
-On their way home, while waiting along the Ganges River for a boat to arrive, they had a meal.
+On their way home, while waiting along the Ganges River for a boat to arrive, they ate a meal.
 The Bodhisatta threw his leftover food into the river for the fish and gave the merit he earned from this to the river spirit.
-Because he was the Bodhisatta, it was a lot of merit and her divine power increased.
+Because he was the Bodhisatta, it was a lot of merit, and her divine power increased.

 His brother was a wicked person and wanted to steal the Bodhisatta’s share of the money, so he packed up a parcel of gravel that looked exactly like their money bundle.
 Later, when they were on the boat at mid-river, the brother pretended to stumble and dropped what he thought was the gravel overboard and said the money was lost.
-The Bodhisatta had no idea about the scheme and so forgave his brother for losing it.
+The Bodhisatta had no idea about the scheme and forgave his brother for losing it.

 In the Lifetime of the Buddha

 The Bodhisatta’s brother was an earlier birth of a dishonest merchant, and the Buddha told him this story as a way to get him to start living a virtuous life.